 Breast Augmentation While Breast Feeding

 Pregnancy and breastfeeding can cause significant changes in a women’s breasts.
 These changes include loss of breast volume and the development of breast sag.
-For these reasons, it’s not unusual for women to request breast augmentation and in some cases breast lift surgery following pregnancy.
+For these reasons, women commonly request breast augmentation or breast lift surgery following pregnancy.

 Occasionally these patients are still breastfeeding.
 Patients who are actively breastfeeding shouldn’t have breast augmentation surgery.
 We recommend that they wait at least 3 to 6 months after they stop lactating before proceeding with breast augmentation surgery.
 This delay allows the breasts to return to their normal baseline and helps with aesthetic judgments.
-In other words, the surgeon isn’t trying to hit a moving target.
-In addition, the potential for complications such as infection are probably less in patients who aren’t lactating.
+In other words, the surgeon doesn’t want to try to hit a moving target.
+In addition, the potential for complications such as infection is less likely in patients who aren’t lactating.

-If you’re considering breast augmentation it’s important to consult a board-certified plastic surgeon.
-This surgeon should be able to help formulate a treatment plan that addresses your concerns.
+If you’re considering breast augmentation, you should consult a board-certified plastic surgeon.
+This surgeon will help formulate a treatment plan to address your concerns.

 “My experience with Dr. Endey was top notch, he is very professional and skilled.
 He and his staff made everything so easy and comfortable during each visit.
 I am extremely happy with my results, I couldn’t have asked for a better outcome.”